addiscent/vagrant-ruby-rails/README.md

 Note that the _Ubuntu Server OS_ installed in this _Vagrant Box_ is _not_ a 64 bit machine runtime; it is a 32 bit image installation.
 Though a 32 bit image may be slightly slower than a 64 bit image for some applications, it requires less storage than a 64 bit image, and runs more legacy software packages.

+If the _host_ supports simultaneous virtual machines, more than one instance of _vagrant-ruby-rails_ may execute simultaneously, as many as the host has resources to run.

 Definitions : A "_host_" is a computer on which you will be installing _vagrant-ruby-rails_.  _Vagrant-ruby-rails_ is a "_guest_" installed onto your "_host_" computer.
 Because the _vagrant-ruby-rails_ "_guest_" is a _Vagrant Box_, it is referred to in this document as a _guest-vbox_.

 If you are very unfamiliar with the software products listed at the top of this document, you may wish to visit online references before proceeding.
 Some relevant online resources are listed in a section near the end of this document, titled "The Short List Of Online References".